conventional-actions/toolkit/README.md

 Find glob patterns that do not match any files.

+### downloadToolFromManifest

+Download a tool using a manifest file and add the tool to the path.

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE).